dizzib/fireprox/README.md

     export MOZREPL_PORT={your MozRepl port, default=4242}
     export FIREPROX_PORT={Fireprox port, default=8080}

-To start fireprox:
+To start:

-    npm start
+    npm start fireprox

-You should see the MozRepl welcome message.
+If all goes well you should see the MozRepl welcome message.

 ## Usage